Azure-Samples/ms-identity-dotnet-desktop-tutorial/4-DeviceCodeFlow/Readme.md

 ### Scenario

-This console application displays a code and a URL. the user will open the URL in the browser and enter the code to start the authentication process.
+This console application displays a code and a URL which the user will open in a browser on a device with an available input device (keyboard).
+The user will open the URL in the browser and enter the code to start the authentication process.
-Once the authentication process completes, the console application will resume and call Microsoft Graph on behalf of the user.
+Once the authentication process completes, the console application will resume and call Microsoft Graph on behalf of the user to fetch some information and prints it on the screen.

 ## How to run this sample